-Understanding return on marketing investments is more critical than ever.
+Understanding the return on marketing investments is more critical than ever.
 We’ve exited a reasonably long stretch of economic stability, and business leaders are adjusting accordingly by asking more detailed questions of marketing—particularly around digital ad spend.

 If you Google “return on ad spend,” you’ll get a lot of unhelpful advice about how simple it is to calculate.
 Their equation will look something like this: